vicentetob/regua-do-pai/README.md

 ## 🚀 Overview

-The **Father’s Ruler** helps developers working with libraries like
+The **Father's Ruler** helps developers working with libraries like
 [`pdf-lib`](https://pdf-lib.js.org/), `jsPDF`, or `PDFKit` to easily find
 exact coordinates for text, images, and shapes within PDF templates.